 Central Planning Principles

-National planning in the State of Israel deals with three major topics: infrastructure, land plot designation, and establishing general guidelines for urban construction.
+National planning in the State of Israel deals with three major topics: infrastructure, national-level zoning, and establishing general guidelines for urban construction.
 National planning of these topics is quite concentrated; the local government is generally left with only enough maneuvering space for the implementation of the national planning guidelines, which is usually carried out via urban planning and building.
 This is a direct consequence of the country's small size, of its limited land resources and of the many needs that demand them.
 Approximately thirty National Outline Plans are currently in place in Israel, with another five in preparatory stages.
 Most of these plans deal with infrastructure: roads, railroads, air and sea ports, water, electricity, communications, quarry digging, natural gas plants, sanitation plants, gas stations, cemeteries, prisons, hotels, heritage sites and hospitals (in preparatory stages).
 An NOP meant to consolidate all infrastructure-related instructions in one single plan was recently written, but it has yet to receive final approval and enter into force.
 The National Infrastructure Committee has created nearly 100 highly targeted national infrastructure plans, with emphasis on transportation and energy.
 This planning effort is meant to cope with three central challenges that characterize planning in Israel: First of all, the government has been attempting to make peripheral areas more attractive over the last several years.
 Efforts have included investing significantly in the improvement of transportation in and out of those areas, by upgrading and expanding train networks and highways.
-Major transportation systems have also been set up in the Dan region and Jerusalem.
-The majority of national infrastructure plans thus far have focused on this project.
+Major transportation systems have also been set up in the Tel-Aviv metropolis and Jerusalem.
+The majority of national infrastructure plans thus far have focused on these projects.
 Repeated statements by Prime Minister Benjamin Netanyahu, that "we are bringing the periphery closer to the center", reflect the importance ascribed to it.
 Secondly, concentrated planning gives preference to plans which are oriented towards advancing Israel's attempts at energy independence, and meeting international standards in this field.
 As such, power stations for various types of energy, such as cogeneration, hydro-electric, pumped-storage hydro-electric, thermo-solar, photovoltaic and wind turbines have been planned on a national scale.
 Natural gas power stations and mains have also been planned.
 Finally, there are all the efforts invested in coping with unique problems that result from the geography and climate of the country, as well as man-made problems.
 As such, special emphasis has long been placed on establishing water desalination plants and mains, and a special plan has been dedicated specifically for protecting the Dead Sea from rising levels resulting from the industrial production of minerals at its southern end.